eclipse-edc/docs/developer/best_practices.md

 ### 2.3 Use database persistence wherever possible

 While the connector runtime provides in-memory persistence by default, it is recommended to use database persistence in production scenarios, if possible.
-Hosting the persistence of several modules (e.g. AssetIndex, PolicyDefinitionStore) in the same database is generally OK.
+Hosting the persistence of several modules (e.g. AssetIndex and PolicyDefinitionStore) in the same database is generally OK.

 This is because although memory stores are fast and easy to use, they have certain drawbacks, for instance: